Depau/blog.depau.eu/_posts/2018-04-28-unbrand-huawei-me906s.md

 ## Information gathering

-First thing I did was looking up a [GitHub page](https://github.com/abcdw/configs/blob/master/x1carbon5.org#wwan) I read while waiting for my module, which explained how [@abcdw](https://github.com/abcdw) managed to make his *Sierra* module work.
+First thing I did was look for info in the Internet.
+I found this [GitHub page](https://github.com/abcdw/configs/blob/master/x1carbon5.org#wwan) I read while waiting for my module, which explains how [@abcdw](https://github.com/abcdw) managed to make his *Sierra* module work.

 It didn't help, the modules are too different.
 Then I found an [official firmware upgrade](https://support.lenovo.com/it/en/downloads/ds118646) from Lenovo.

-I hot-plugged the module and tried it on Windows.
+I hot-plugged the module and tried to run the updater on Windows.
 No such luck: the module wasn't recognized.

 I tried in way too many ways to extract the binaries from the executable.
 Usually either `7zip`, `RAR`, or `cabextract` work.
 Not this time.
 I ran the executables in a virtual machine, gathered the self-extracted files from Windows' temporary files (hint: type `%localappdata%` in Explorer's path box), then switched back to GNU/Linux and used `binwalk` to analyze them.

 A very interesting string came to my eyes multiple times: `balong_modem.bin`.
 I tried to look it up online and found interesting stuff, though nothing applied to my case.
 I found [balongflash](https://github.com/forth32/balongflash) and [balong-usbdload](https://github.com/forth32/balong-usbdload) + a bunch of articles that explained how to use them to flash some external USB modem by shorting some pins, assuming users already knew where to find the firmware images. _Nope._

 After trying every possible query containing `balong`, I gave up and started to look for `HP lt4132 LTE/HSPA+ 4G Module`, the name the device reported itself as.
-I found this [interesting article](https://toreanderson.github.io/2017/07/31/huawei-me906s-hp-lt4132-linux-ipv6.html) which didn't definitely help me unbrand my module, but it did help me ensure it was, _somehow_, working.
+I found this [interesting article](https://toreanderson.github.io/2017/07/31/huawei-me906s-hp-lt4132-linux-ipv6.html) which definitely didn't help me unbrand my module, but it did help me ensure it was, _somehow_, working.

 ## The solution

 After reading the article, I stumbled upon [this](http://ftp.hp.com/pub/softpaq/sp79501-80000/sp79601.html): the HP-branded firmware.
 I tried to download and analyze it (to download it, change `html` to `exe`).
 The executables looked very similar: very similar size, same icon, similar filename, similar `binwalk`s.

-At some point, a software I read of in a magazine while I was in middle school came to my mind: [Resource Hacker](http://www.angusj.com/resourcehacker/#download).
+At some point, a software I read of in a magazine a while back came to my mind: [Resource Hacker](http://www.angusj.com/resourcehacker/#download).
 It's a closed-source, freeware program to extract resources embedded in Windows executables.
 I ran it and compared Lenovo's and HP's update tools:

 HP on the left - Lenovo on the right
 ![Configuration file]({{site.baseurl}}/images/unbranding-me906s/shot-2018-04-28_00-40-17.png)